10 Bad Work Habits

 What to do: It’s natural to grumble about work once in a while.
 If you gripe and moan when you’re asked to do anything, however, people will not only get annoyed, they’ll wonder why you don’t just quit.
 Keep in mind that work isn’t always fun; keep the complaints to a minimum.

 7. Bad Habit: Trying to be everybody’s best friend.

-What you think: “I’m just sociable.”
+Common Thought: “I’m just sociable.”

 What it really says: You don’t know how to set boundaries.

 What to do: It’s not uncommon for friendships to develop at work, but don’t expect it to happen with everybody.
 Unless you have reason to do otherwise, treat your superiors, colleagues and subordinates like professionals, not like drinking buddies.

 8. Bad Habit: Burning bridges.

 What it really says: You’re not a professional who thinks about the future.

 What to do: As much as you dream of telling off your boss or co-workers after you’ve handed in your resignation, restrain yourself.
 People change jobs, companies merge – someone you dissed in the past may end up being your boss down the road.